 ETC has contractual obligations for operating leases for its facilities in Waukesha, Wisconsin.
-The lease ends in 2020.
-Future minimum lease payments, excluding the rent credit described above, as of December 31, 2019, for the facility are as follows:
+The lease ended in 2020 at which time a new leased was negotiated.
+Future minimum lease payments, excluding the rent credit described above, as of December 31, 2020, for the facility are as follows: